 I think this is a fair question.
 I mean, there are many people who want to learn the basics of Tagalog before going on a vacation in the Philippines.
 So why does Duolingo not offer Tagalog as an option to learn for native English speakers?

 Another thought that crossed my mind was that maybe they think Tagalog is too difficult to learn.
 When you listen to Tagalog, it probably doesn’t give the impression of being a particularly easy language.
-Truth is, learning how to speak Tagalog fluently is much, much easier than it sounds, even for complete beginners.
+The truth is, learning how to speak Tagalog fluently is much, much easier than it sounds, even for complete beginners.

 What Are The Alternatives To Duolingo?